Crispy Semolina Crepes: Instant Rava Dosa Recipe (No Fermentation)

 Directions

-* If your making the pancakes in advance, fold them in quarters and place them in an insulated box to keep them warm.
+- If you’re making the pancakes in advance, fold them in quarters and place them in an insulated box to keep them warm.

 Based on 2 Review(s)Discover more from Sherryl's Good Food